History of McDonald's

+The family years of McDonald's

 The oldest operating McDonald's, on Lakewood and Florence in Downey, California in March 2007, was the chain's third restaurant and the second to be built with the Golden Arches.

-McDonald family years

 McDonald's was founded in 1940s California by the McDonald brothers.
 Before opening the first restaurant, members of the McDonald family had operated several businesses together around California.
 In 1937, an orange juice stand on Route 66, in Monrovia was opened.
 Sources diverge on whether this was done by the brothers Richard and Maurice McDonald ("Dick" and "Mac")or by their father Patrick, with the brothers entering the business later.
 In 1940, the McDonalds opened a barbecue stand in San Bernardino.

 The McDonald's brothers opened their first McDonald's restaurant on May 15, 1940 in San Bernardino, California.
 Originally, a carhop drive-in system was used to serve customers.
 The initial menu items were centered around barbecue and the first name the brothers used for their business was "McDonald's Famous Barbecue."
 In 1948, the McDonald brothers realized that most of their profits derived from the sale of hamburgers.
 They shuttered their successful carhop drive-in to establish a streamlined system with a simple menu that consisted of only hamburgers, cheeseburgers, potato chips, coffee, ice cream, soft drinks, and apple pie.

 In April 1952, the brothers decided that they needed an entirely new building to achieve two goals: further efficiency improvements and a more eye-catching appearance.
 They collected recommendations for an architect and interviewed at least four, choosing Stanley Clark Meston, who practiced in nearby Fontana.
 The brothers and Meston worked together closely in the design of the new building.
 They achieved the extra efficiencies that they needed by, among other things, drawing the actual measurements of every piece of equipment in chalk on a tennis court behind the McDonald house (with Meston's assistant, Charles Fish).